 #9: Control What Your Friends Can Share About You

-As explained earlier, your Facebook friends can reveal information about you to applications of their choice even if you yourself do not use those applications.
+, your Facebook friends can reveal information about you to applications of their choice even if you yourself do not use those applications.
 A typical example is when your friends use a birthday application that reminds them of your birthday so that they can send you a card or gift.

 Unfortunately, this also means they reveal your religious, sexual, and political preferences as well as other personal information about you.
 Birthday information is also misused by financial fraudsters.
 All of this can be shared via more than 500,000 applications with more than 1 Million developers from over 180 countries.

 If you don’t want to do that, go to Privacy Settings > Applications and Websites page.
 Click Edit Settings for What your friends can share about you.
 Choose what you want to share or uncheck all boxes for maximum privacy.

 #10: Reduce Visibility of Your Facebook Friendships